reuben-thomas/tp/docs/UserGuide.md

 - When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 - You can remove all the person’s tags by typing t/ without specifying any tags after it.

-Examples:<br>

-- `edit 1 p/91234567 e/johndoe@example.com` edits the phone number and email address of the 1st person to be `91234567`
-  and `johndoe@example.com` respectively.
-- `edit 2 n/Betsy Crower t/` edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

 ### Listing all people : `list`

-Shows a list of all people in the organization recorded in DeskFlow.
+Shows a list of all employees in the organization recorded in DeskFlow.

 Format: `list`

 ### Set a contact's status: `set_status`

-Sets an existing contact's status to the provided status.
+Sets an existing employee's current status to the provided status.

 Format: `set_status INDEX s/STATUS`